corda/corda-docs/content/en/docs/cenm/1.3/cenm-cli-tool.md

 **Options**

 `-c, --use-context=<useContext>`
-Sets the context of the command that overrides the current context set.
+Sets the context of the command.
+This overrides the current context set.

 `-f, --config-file=<configFile>`
 Configuration file.